zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 > [!WARNING]
 > Do not keep increasing the diagnostic Arena indefinitely.
 If a larger value prevents compilation, boot, or allocation, investigate the model size and the board's memory usage instead.

+---

-### ❌ `Tensor Arena usage was not captured`
+### ❌ 7. `Tensor Arena usage was not captured`

-If the sketch reaches the recommendation stage but reports that the Tensor Arena usage was not captured, the modified SDK file is probably missing, outdated, or not the copy being compiled.
+If `run_classifier()` completes but the sketch reaches the recommendation stage without a measured Tensor Arena value, the modified SDK file is probably missing, outdated, or not the copy being compiled.

 Check: